There’s nothing like pain to shut down the party.

 The study involved a series of 3 surveys of 147 patients who had received either knee or hip replacement.
 Both men and women participated in the study; the mean age was just under 58 years old.

 Before joint replacement, 67 percent had problems with sex, which ranged from pain and stiffness to actually being unable to get into position.
 Additionally, almost all of them (91 percent) reported a diminished sense of well-being.

 In post-surgery interviews, 90 percent of patients—both men and women—reported an improvement in their sex lives, which included an increase in libido, greater stamina, and more frequent intercourse.
-Hip or knee replacement "offers improvement in sexual activity and overall sexuality to patients after surgery, especially if (sexuality) is affected before surgery," said Dr. Rodriguez in an article
+Hip or knee replacement "offers improvement in sexual activity and overall sexuality to patients after surgery, especially if (sexuality) is affected before surgery," said Dr. Rodriguez in an article in Science Daily.

 Too frequently, however, matters of intimacy don’t figure into the conversation, either before or after joint replacement, and that’s too bad.